-Experts offer pointers for optimizing radiation dose in head CTAugust 1st, 2011 in Cancer
+Experts offer pointers for optimizing radiation dose in head CTAugust 1, 2011 in Medicine & Health / Cancer

 An article in the August issue of the Journal of the American College of Radiology summarizes methods for radiation dose optimization in head computed tomography (CT) scans.
 Head CT is the second most commonly performed CT examination, with 28 percent of the total number of CT examinations.

 Magnetic resonance imaging (MRI) has emerged as the imaging modality of choice for a vast majority of brain and spinal indications.
 However, CT remains an integral part of modern neuroradiologic practice that can provide lifesaving information about patient management, specifically in patients with cerebrovascular diseases and head trauma.